In my last post, I described how you can fix the issue regarding:

 Or as a true BizTalk developer guy:

-• Did you restart the host after your solution deployment?
+- Did you restart the host after deploying your solution?

-And I thought that it might be necessary to restart the SQL services so that all the settings of the previous command execution have the correct effect – execution of the commands: sp_dropserver and sp_addserver necessary to fix the issue reported in the previous post.
+And I thought it might be necessary to restart the SQL services so that all the settings from the previous command execution take effect – the commands sp_dropserver and sp_addserver, which are necessary to fix the issue reported in the previous post.

 And it was!